chinesepowered/aleo/README.md

 - **Donation Pooling**: Privacy-enhancing donation aggregation
 - **Cross-Chain Integration**: Support for other privacy-focused blockchains

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - Aleo team for building a privacy-preserving blockchain platform
-- Hackathon organizers and mentors
-- Everyone who contributed to the project

 ---